 Thanks to COVID, for the first time, the American Birkebeiner Ski Foundation partnered with multiple 'Virtual National Venues' for the 2021 Birkebeiner (Birkie) Ski Race.
 Here at the Blue Hills Trail we outlined three courses that satisfied the distance requirements for either the Prince Haakon, Kortelopet, or American Birkebeiner races.
 Give credit to our vice president (John Waldron) for pushing the Blue Hills Trail Association to link with the American Birkebeiner for this year's event - the 47th annual American Birkebeiner Ski Race.
 And credit our president (Sam Behrends) for providing hydration and energy snacks at key locations.

 We were pleased to see so many skiers join in the fun by completing their races at the Blue Hills Trail during the Virtual Week of Feb.
 20 to 28.
 Racers were free to ski any of our trails that they wanted, many skied their own routes, quite a few followed our suggested routes.
 The Blue Hills Trail was a Tier 3 Virtual Partner, and we groomed the heck out of our trails during Birkie week.
 We could brag about the dynamite conditions, but it's better to let the following pictures convince you.
-Thanks to Jan Paulsen, Steve Porn, and Dave Putnam for the majority of these photos.
+Thanks to Jan Paulsen, Steve P, and Dave Putnam for the majority of these photos.

 The Blue Hills Trail is excited to partner with the American Birkebeiner Ski Foundation for the 2021 Birkebeiner (Birkie) Ski Race.
 SCROLL DOWN TO SEE THE THREE COURSES we've outlined that will satisfy distance requirements for either the Prince Haakon, Kortelopet, or American Birkebeiner races.
 Our trail system is very well marked - but you will need to carry your own race directions.